Superforms, supercurrents and convex geometry

 \section{Valuations on convex bodies.}

 In this section we will apply the formalism developed in the previous sections to the theory of valuations on convex bodies.
+The main result is a representation formula for a large class of valuations in terms of strongly homogeneous currents; see Theorems \ref{smoothvaluations} and \ref{monchar}.
 Our basic background reference is the concise \cite{1Schneider} , see also \cite{2Schneider} and \cite{2Alesker}.
-At the end, in subsection \ref{normalcycle}, we will compare our approach to the use of the so called normal cycle (see e.g. \cite{Wannereretal}), and in the last subsection we will, using this comparison, give a proof of the characterization of strong forms from section \ref{positivity}.
+In Section \ref{normalcycle}, we will compare our approach to representations of valuations as integrals over the so called normal cycle (see e.g. \cite{Wannereretal}).

 Let $\Gamma$ be an additive commutative semigroup.
 We will be mainly interested in the cases $\Gamma=\R$ or $\Gamma=\R_+$, but it will also be convenient to let $\Gamma$ be the space of 1-homogeneous convex functions or positive currents occasionally.
 Let $\mathcal{C}$ be the space of convex bodies in $\R^n$.
 A {\it valuation} on $\mathcal{C}$ is map, $\theta$, from $\mathcal{C}$ to $\Gamma$ such that